-Cash and/or cash equivalents are excluded from the asset allocation above and are not used to attain the environmental or social characteristics promoted by the Fund.
+Cash and/or cash equivalents are excluded from the asset allocation above.
+Cash and cash-equivalents may be held for liquidity purposes to support the Fund's overall investment objective.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?